deercreeklabs/lancaster/README.md

 `array` | `vector` | `vector`
 `map` | `hash-map` | `hash-map`
 `record` | `hash-map` | `hash-map`
 `union` | Data that matches one of the member schemas declared in the creation of the Lancaster `union` schema.
-If the union schema requires wrapping, the returned data will be wrapped.
-See [Notes About Union Data Types](#notes-about-union-data-types) below.

 ## Notes About Union Data Types

 To quote the [Avro spec](http://avro.apache.org/docs/current/spec.html#Unions):

 *Unions may not contain more than one schema with the same type, except for the named types record, fixed and enum.
 For example, unions containing two array types or two map types are not permitted, but two types with different names are permitted.*

+In additon to the above, Lancaster disallows unions with more than one numeric schema (int,float, long, or double) or more than one string-ish schema (string, bytes, or fixed).

 In Lancaster, the data for both `records` and `maps` can be Clojure hash-maps.
 Also, multiple record schemas can be members in a union schema.
 This makes it